New entries are now available for Race 3 or for all remaining races

 Please take notice of the Entry Information below and also read the Race Rules.
+Entries for Race 3 may be made on the night, or by post not later than Friday 22nd June.

-(i) a single number will be issued at the first race (or at the first race that you attend) with your chip attached to the back, and this must be attached to your vest on the front using pins on all four corners – you should be careful not to fold the number and should retain it for use in subsequent races,
+- a single number will be issued at the first race (or at the first race that you attend) with your chip attached to the back, and this must be attached to your vest on the front using pins on all four corners – you should be careful not to fold the number and should retain it for use in subsequent races,

-(ii) if you forget to bring your number subsequently, a fresh number (and chip) will be provided at a cost of £2 and that new number must be used subsequently as the timers’ database will be changed,
+- if you forget to bring your number subsequently, a fresh number (and chip) will be provided at a cost of £2 and that new number must be used subsequently as the timers’ database will be changed,

 - Those who are members of clubs that assist us with marshalling should use the special entry forms that have been issued to those clubs for bulk entries.